ccy1991911/Dilution/README.md

 # Dilution

-We will release the source code of Dilution by the start of the 28th USENIX Security Symposium, 2019.
+We will release the tool and source code of Dilution by the start of the 28th USENIX Security Symposium, 2019.

-They will contain the code for all components of Dilution including DoA and LfP.

-We will also release the training data in our work.

-Expecting our release!
+Expect our release!